 Bike Safety for Kids

 Bike riding is a fun way to stay in shape.
 It is also one of the most environmentally friendly forms of transportation.
 However, biking can be dangerous if your children do not have the right equipment, follow the rules of the road, or keep their bikes well-maintained.
-There are three things crucial to bike safety.
+There are three things crucial to bike safety at home.
 First, have the appropriate equipment and parts.
 Secondly, follow proper bike etiquette.
 Lastly, conduct routine maintenance on various parts of your child's bike.Equipment and Parts

 When your child rides their bike, make sure to have the right equipment that keeps them safe while riding.
 They include helmets, headlights, and reflectors.
 These items will decrease your child's risk of getting into an accident.